 So, I want to share with you, before you choose your obstetrician or midwife, consider first the birth you want to have.
 Ask yourself what you want – what is important to you?
-Then, and only then, will you be able to choose the care-provider to best support you, so you can emerge from your birth feeling like it went the way you wanted, in a way that made you feel heard and valued.
+Then, and only then, will you be able to choose the person to best support you, so you can emerge from your birth feeling like it went the way you wanted, in a way that made you feel heard and valued.

-I wish I could tell you that I had a magical a-ha moment, where I ran (waddled?) from the unfriendly, uncaring doctor and her nipple-checking midwife, into the kind and gentle arms of someone who wanted to support the kind of birth I was looking for.
+I wish I could tell you that I had a magical a-ha moment, where I ran from the unfriendly, uncaring doctor and her nipple-checking midwife, into the kind and gentle arms of someone who wanted to support the kind of birth I was looking for.
 But I didn’t.
 I truly thought I could make it work.
 But, as I had suspected, the birth that I wanted was never further away than during those hours I worked so hard to bring my baby to me in an unsupportive environment.

 So please know, you and your birth matter.
 You have the opportunity to find out what you want, and find someone who wants that for you.

-When I see this – women making choices aligned with their needs – it really is amazing.
+And when I see this – women making choices aligned with their needs – it really is amazing.
 I smile, because I know I learned the answer.
 And now I get to share it.

 Often, from the stories we hear or from our own previous birth experiences, it feels like we can never control the outcomes of a birth.
 It can feel like we should just go with the flow, follow the guidance and influences of our care providers or the people around us.